St George's House,

 Police Connections

-There were many family reasons why children were accepted as orphans by St George's, the first requirement however was that they had to come from a police family of specified Police Forces, see following excerpt from the Rules (the full list of which can be seen by looking at the Admission page) 'The Forces to benefit from the organisation of St George's House are those contained in Schedule 2 of the Charity Commissioners' Scheme, sealed 11th December, 1931, and are as follows:-The counties of Chester, Cumberland, Derby, Durham, Lancaster, Lincoln, Northumberland, Nottingham, Salop, Stafford, Westmorland, York, Anglesy, Caernavon, Denbigh, Flint, Merioneth and Montgomery'.
+There were many family reasons why children were accepted as orphans by St George's, the first requirement however was that they had to have come from a police family of specified Police Forces, see following excerpt from the Rules (the full list of which can be seen by looking at the Admission page) 'The Forces to benefit from the organisation of St George's House are those contained in Schedule 2 of the Charity Commissioners' Scheme, sealed 11th December, 1931, and are as follows:-The counties of Chester, Cumberland, Derby, Durham, Lancaster, Lincoln, Northumberland, Nottingham, Salop, Stafford, Westmorland, York, Anglesy, Caernavon, Denbigh, Flint, Merioneth and Montgomery'.

 This page is devoted to some of those Police Officers whose families had children cared for by St George's House.